 \subsection{Evaluation of the proposed method using clinically realistic simulation studies}

 This evaluation study was conducted in the context of segmenting the primary tumor in FDG-PET images of patients with lung cancer.
 The study quantitatively evaluated the accuracy of the method, compared the method to existing techniques, studied the sensitivity of the method to PVEs, and also studied the performance of the method for different clinical-scanner configurations.
 In each evaluation, clinically realistic simulated PET images with known ground-truth tumor properties were generated, as described in Sec.~\ref{Sec: generating simulated images}.
 The generated data was split into training and test sets.
-The network was trained and cross-validated using the training dataset.
-The network performance was then evaluated using the completely independent test dataset.
-The evaluation study used clinical images, was retrospective, IRB-approved and HIPAA-compliant with a waiver of informed consent.
+The proposed method was trained and cross-validated using the training set.
+The performance of the method was then evaluated using the independent test set.
+The evaluation study used clinical images, was retrospective, IRB-approved, and HIPAA-compliant with a waiver of informed consent.